stoically/syn-rsx/README.md

 - Syn v2 was released and `syn-rsx` need to be mooved to new version.
 - The idea of [lossless parsing](https://github.com/stoically/syn-rsx/issues/53) was left unattended.
 - [Unquoted text](https://github.com/stoically/syn-rsx/issues/2) feature should advance.
+- Interest in recoverable parsing and better IDE support.

 See [comparsion](/comparsion-with-syn-rsx.md) for more detail.